antirez/partitions/README.md

 A C | B | D E

-But because every node selects its own partition duration, the actual transitions between one partition and the other involves entering other partitions setups.
+Because every node selects its own partition duration, the actual transitions between one partition and the other involves entering other partitions setups.

+Sub-partitions have a smaller probability to happen in the model used by Partition.tcl.
+Specifically the probability of a sub partition is reduced proportionally to the number of nodes already partitioned from the instance.

 Development
 ---